 If you want to learn more about the beer you’re drinking, I compiled this ale guide for you.
 I’m definitely an ale lover (IPAs, pales ales, and brown ales are some of my favorites).
 Here’s more information on ale and some of my recommendations!

 I’ve often heard some saying they prefer ale over a beer or vice versa, but that’s actually a misunderstanding of the terms.
-Ale is actually one of several types of beer.
+Ale is actually one of two main types of beer, the other being lager.
 In other words, all ale is beer, not all beer is an ale.

 The term ale actually indicates how a beer is brewed.
 Ale is a beer that’s been brewed through the warm fermentation method of brewing.
 In warm fermentation, yeast is fermented at temperatures between 59 and 68 Fahrenheit, and up to 75 degrees in some cases.
 Usually, warm fermentation results in a foaming surface referred to as top fermentation or top cropping.